August 16, 1920

 Joe shrugged with that you-know-me expression of his.

-“See you tomorrow.”
-Joe said as he nodded knowingly to Spoke, which drew my curious gaze, and walked off, slyly winking at me as he did.
+“See you boys tomorrow.”
+Joe said as he nodded slowly and knowingly to Spoke, which drew my curious stare.
+He then walked off, slyly winking at me as he did.

-Suddenly, my curiosity was satisfied.
-One after another, images came to mind: The boys, traveling on trains, the crowds, my family, the Polo Grounds…Mays’ pitch…the hospital…and finally, a pale gray headstone that read:
+Images burst forth into my mind, rapidly, one after another: The boys, traveling on trains, the crowds, my family, the Polo Grounds…Mays’ pitch…the hospital…and lastly, the lingering sight of a pale gray headstone that read:

 Raymond Johnson Chapman